 Check out the video below for a quick overview on the Syma X5C-1

 With an altitude hold mode, which keeps the drone at a specified altitude, the Yanni Syma can hover, ascend, and descend at the push of a button, making this one of the easier drones to manipulate in the air once you get the hang of it.
 At the same time, the Yanni does have similar downsides in terms of charging time, flight distance, and flight time.
 It takes over two hours to charge, can travel to fifty meters away, and its battery can last for up to ten minutes of flying time.
 Even with all of these faults in mind, it would be hard to do worse, considering all that you get with it.
 Best recommended for the more serious beginner interested in FPV drone racing.
-This is one the top drones under 100 with a camera.

 Check out the video below for a quick overview on the Yanni Syma X5UW